cscetbon/sattl/sattl/README.md

   type: Account
 ```

-If Sattl fails when trying to create objects found in Manifests or when deleting objects in Delete, it will stop there
+If Sattl fails when trying to create objects found in Manifests or when deleting objects from Delete, it will stop there
 without retrying.